RayHightower/RayHightower.com/_posts/2014-12-22-too-soon-for-alpha-centauri.markdown

 comments: true
 categories: [ Community ]
 ---
 Bad news&#58; I have decided to cancel [RubyCaribe](http://rubycaribe.com) for 2015.
-Ticket sales are insufficient to cover the cost of the event. ~~Every person who bought a ticket will receive a full refund.~~ All tickets sales have been refunded.
+Ticket sales are insufficient to cover the cost of the event. <strike>Every person who bought a ticket will receive a full refund.</strike> All tickets sales have been refunded.

 Barbados is a beautiful island nation with welcoming people, a university that leads in multiple technical areas, and a thriving economy.
 The RubyCaribe (pronounced ka-REEB) organizers will make the event happen in some form at some point in the future.
 Just not now.